 This term we have been working within the theme of ‘Are all stories true?’
-We started by looking at a book ‘Does the Queen wear her crown in bed?’ and learnt lots about Queen Elizabeth our queen.
+We started by looking at a book all about King Charles and learnt lots about him and his mum Queen Elizabeth his mum.
 We are trying to find out if all or some stories are true, some partly true and some couldn’t possibly be true?
 This theme will run through this term and Term 4.

 We visited a real life castle- Leeds castle to compare and contrast it with homes now and decided we would much rather live in our warm comfortable homes now!

 We also took part in an interactive story workshop.
 We got to dress up and help retell the story of 'The Swan Princess.'